Code-Institute-Submissions/MS1-tartan-taps/README.md

 ## Known Bugs
 - There is a tiny gap between the sticky-top navbar and the top of the screen when scrolling.
 This is most evident when using an iphone, showing the device frame, on chrome developer tools.
     - There is no margin showing on google development tools, so I'm not sure why this is appearing.
+I have manually cheked the website on Iphone 8 and Ipad and the gap does not appear.

 ## Lighthouse